 Providing opportunities for country teachers to participate in HSC marking.

-Marking applications for the 2017 HSC open on Thursday 2 March and close on Friday 17 March.
+Marking applications for the 2021 HSC Rural and Remote Marking Program opens on Thursday 4 March and closes on Thursday 18 March.

 A limited number of RRMP positions are available each year.

 How marking works

 Markers generally mark one question of a student's response, or a group of questions totalling around 10 to 15 marks.
 Markers are assigned to a small team of markers under the supervision of a Senior Marker.
 A Supervisor of Marking (SOM) manages each marking operation.

 The subjects offered under the RRMP are marked exterbally onscreen, except for Visual Arts - Practical.
 Successful applicants must participate in briefing and practice marking either at a designated corporate marking centre (in Sydney, Newcastle or Wollongong) or online before they commence external onscreen marking.
 These sessions will be over multiple days, evenings and Saturdays.
 Details will be confirmed in your appointment letter should you be successful under the program.